UBC-MDS/US-Salary-Prediction/doc/final_report.md

 values (>500,000).
 There seems to be a trend of underestimating higher values.

+## Conclusion & Reccomendations

+Ultimately, our model achieved an R2 score of 0.38, which is somewhat unsatisfactory.
+This suggests that our model has difficulty explaining sources of variance, and has a particularly difficult time predicting larger salary values.
+This is likely a result of our training data processing and our efforts to prevent overfitting.
+The difference between our test and validation scores is still somewhat significant, suggesting an element of overfitting is still present.

-So, several things could be done to further improve this model in future.
+Several things could be done to further improve this model in future.
 First of all, doing some feature engineering might help us get a better model, such as including some polynomial terms.
 Also, we might be able to solve the problem of extreme values using different regularization/loss functions.
 Additionally, we can consider using some other tree-based ensemble models.